Trump, Iran, and oil: Lessons from Iran’s Oil History

 - 1967: Mosaddagh died while under house arrest on March 5

 - 1979: The Iranian Revolution.
 Shah was ousted.
-Refused entry in the US.
+Refused entry in the US, but later admitted for a short period for medical emergency in a hospital in San Antonio, TX., despite fear of attack on US embassy in Tehran.
+The news of the admission led to the Iranian students storming and occupying the embassy.
 There are many conspiracy theories on the role of the western countries in this 1979 revolution, especially France. (so even here, if you believe in these rumors, another regime change by foreign powers)

 - 1979: The new Iranian Regime, led by Ayatollah Khomeini, nationalized all IOP assets and nullified the 1954 agreement.
 Since then, everything is under the control of the NIOC.